Fees and funding

 - Courses with a postgraduate element that are currently eligible for undergraduate support (e.g. Initial Teacher Training (PGCE), Integrated Masters, Masters of Architecture (MArch).
 Students may be eligible for a PGL for the MArch course where they are ineligible for undergraduate support for this course, for example, because the gap between RIBA parts 1 and 2 is deemed to be too long, or where the MArch course is studied on a part-time basis.

 Some part-time courses do not qualify because they take longer to complete than twice the equivalent full-time course.
-For further clarification, see our current full list of courses that do not qualify (PDF File 78 KB).
+For further clarification, see the 2017/18 full list of courses that did not qualify (PDF File 78 KB).
 This list is subject to change, and is being updated as our curriculum develops, so please check regularly to ensure the course you are applying to study on doesn't appear on this list.